matemagyari/principle/README.md

 As a code base grows, the level of quality gets gradually harder to uphold as the ever increasing complexity outgrows the developers' capability to keep up with it.
 Static code analysers are meant to ease the burden on the developers and highlight the problems with the code.
 But even the best tools are useless if the developers can ignore them.
 An analyser built into the build process, so it can break it, much like CI servers do if tests fail or coverage drops, is an unignorable way to enforce good practices and keep the level of quality constantly high from the start.

 # Introduction
-Guardrails is an opinionated (biased towards DDD and Hexagonal Architecture-style), lightweight, non-intrusive static code analyzer written in Scala for Java/Scala projects in the form of a Maven plugin.
+Guardrails is an opinionated (biased towards DDD and Hexagonal Architecture-style), lightweight, non-intrusive static code analyzer written in Java (Java 21) for Java/Scala projects in the form of a Maven plugin.
 It runs the analysis during Maven's *compile* phase, logs the results and even breaks the build if the predefined allowed number of violations is exceeded, enforcing discipline on the developer and ensuring that the code quality never drops.

 In Guardrails you can set up _constraints_ that can detect violations against OO principles, developer-imposed code-structuring rules, and can break the build process if those violations exceed the developer-defined thresholds.
 Guardrails currently supports _constraints_ to _watch out_ for the following
-* Onion Layering
+* Custom Package Groupings and Dependencies (Labels) — enforces custom layers (Onion or Hexagonal Architecture) or vertical slices/modules
 * Acyclic Dependency Principle
 * Stable Abstractions Principle
 * Stable Dependencies Principle
-* Modularity
-* Boundaries of the use of third-party libraries
+* Boundaries of the use of third-party libraries (flexible mapping using Labels)
 * Low Average Component Dependency

 # Constraints